-Arriving at a wide metalled path, turn right 4.
+Arriving at a wide rocky path, turn right 4.
 Ignore all side roads for approximately 1.3 km 5.

 At a strip of coppice, leave the main path and turn right on a dirt road lined with hedges, descending slightly, then turn left.

 Ignore a path on the right and climb uphill.
 The road passes near some wasteland (in the background, on the ridge, is Bel Air), then goes down the edge of the field.

 At its end, turn left and walk down a small path through the coppice.

 Arriving at a wider path, continue straight ahead, then turn right to cross the source of the Essor 6 (post P51).
 Go up opposite.
 Ignore a path on the right.
 Coming out of the woods, walk along the meadow to the right.